 Do you already hold Animal Welfare Approved, Certified Humane, or Global Animal Partnership (steps 4-5) certification?
-If so, grants of up to $2,500 are available for individual farmers, and up to $5,000 for joint applications, for projects that would build your farm's capacity or help you market your animal welfare-certified products.
+If so, grants of up to $2,500 are available for individual farmers, and up to $5,000 for joint applications, for projects that would build your farm's capacity, financial viability and/or the market for your animal welfare-certified products.

-To apply, review the eligibility requirements below and complete an online application with information about your farm, proposed project, and project budget.
+To apply, review the eligibility requirements below and complete an online application with information about your farm, proposed project, project budget, and optional photos.
 If you are applying for a Capacity Building Grant on behalf of multiple farms, each partner farm must complete a Capacity Building Grant Collaborator Form.

-Applications and related materials must be submitted online by 11:59pm CST on November 28, 2018.
-Grants will be awarded in January or February 2019.
+Applications and related materials must be submitted online by 5pm CST on December 2, 2019.
+Grants will be awarded in February 2020.
 Please contact Larissa McKenna, FACT’s Humane Farming Program Director, with any questions after reviewing these guidelines.
 Funding for Capacity-Building Grants has been made possible by generous support from the American Society for the Prevention of Cruelty to Animals (ASPCA).